Factors influencing moving costs from Des Moines to Chicago

 When is the cheapest time to move from Des Moines to Chicago?

-Because most people are moving from Des Moines to Chicago in the spring or fall, you can often catch discounts by moving in the summer or winter.
+Because most people are moving from Des Moines to Chicago in the spring or fall, you can often catch discounts by moving in the winter.
 Read our guide on moving discounts to learn more.